strawcity/guitar-effects/README.md

 output audio through the Scarlett 2i2's monitor outputs:

 1. **Connect your headphones** to the Scarlett 2i2's monitor jack
-2. **Set the Scarlett 2i2 Direct Monitor** to ON (this routes input directly to monitor)
+2. **Set the Scarlett 2i2 Direct Monitor** to OFF (no pass-through needed)
-3. **The arpeggiator output** will be mixed with your guitar input and sent to the monitor outputs
+3. **The arpeggiator output** will be sent to the monitor outputs
-4. **You'll hear both** your guitar (pass-through) and the generated arpeggios
+4. **You'll hear** the generated arpeggios when you strum a chord

 **Audio Flow:**

 ```
-Guitar → Scarlett 2i2 Input → Raspberry Pi → Arpeggiator → Scarlett 2i2 Output → Monitor/Headphones
+Guitar → Scarlett 2i2 Input → Raspberry Pi → Chord Detection → Arpeggio Generation → Scarlett 2i2 Output → Monitor/Headphones
 ```

 ### Platform-Specific Audio Configuration